gilbertyap/EC601_Product_Design/Project4/README.md

 ## Summary

+**NOTE THAT THE UPDATED TEST FILES WERE PLACED INTO THE PROJECT2 FOLDER OF THIS REPO**

 ### Phase 1

 The goal of Project 4 Phase 1 was become familiar with GitHub Actions and unit tests (for Python using `pytest`).
 GitHub Actions and unit tests are useful tools for making sure that code remains functional and as bug-free as possible throughout the development process.
 These tools help companies and groups stick to a "Continuous Integration" and "Continuous Deployment" or "Continuous Delivery" methodology set.
 These practices help developers and users alike.